Port of Southampton: Eastern shore

 Royal Victoria Country Park on the shore is centred on a chapel which is all that survives of what, when completed in 1836, was the longest building in the world.
 This is the Royal Victoria Military Hospital, or Netley Hospital, Britain's largest military hospital when in use.
 It treated 50,000 war wounded from WW I, 68,000 casualties of WW II, and many others before, between and since.

-Hamble-le-Rice is the next village to the south.
-Today it is known to yachtsmen as "the heart of British yachting"; the village is set in a river estuary noted for its wildlife.
+Hamble-le-Rice is the next village to the south, set in a river estuary noted for its wildlife.
 There is a small oil terminal slightly further north on Southampton Water.
 For much of the last century, however, Hamble was the village with three airfields, at the centre of an area with up to 26 aircraft manufacturers.
 The Hamble Aerostructures factory remains busy today.
 It was a centre for air training from 1931 to 1984.
 Sir Winston Churchill was one of the many thousands who took flying lessons here.
 To the south of the village, lies the site of an Iron Age promontory hillfort, Hamble Common Camp.

 Across the river Hamble, and linked to it by a small ferry for passengers and pedal cyclists, lies Warsash.
-This is the last village before the border of the area controlled by ABP Southampton with that controlled by the Queen's Harbourmaster Portsmouth.
+This is the last village before the border of the area controlled by ABP Southampton with that controlled by the King's Harbour Master Portsmouth.
 The River Hamble itself, the third of the three rivers that formed Southampton Water, is controlled by its own harbour authority.

 Warsash is another village in which sailing plays an important role, and also has a history of shipbuilding.
 In addition it is the home of the Maritime Academy, which provides training for future Merchant Navy Officers.
-Its famous model ships, used for practising operation of large marine vessels were moved in May 2011 from their old base at Marchwood to a new one near Timsbury.
-The seven ton (tonne) models are powered, and have control systems which simulate the realistic handling of real ships.
+The model ships, used for practising operation of large marine vessels were moved in May 2011 from their old base at Marchwood to a new one near Timsbury.
+The 5 tonne models are powered, and have control systems which simulate the realistic handling of real ships.
 The new facility for them at Timsbury Lake near Romsey features models of berths, ship canal locks, narrow channels etc. for use in training the next generation of ships' officers.